 If the day didn’t go as planned and it’s more cloudy or cool than we would have hoped for.
 We strongly suggest that you don’t walk on the deck until 4-6 hours after the final coat has been applied.

-Also, if you live in South Florida, and you’re interested in exterior painting for your deck, feel free to give me a call for a free quote.
+Also, if you live in South Florida, and you’re interested in residential painting for your deck, feel free to give me a call for a free quote.

 Conditions That Affect Wood Paint Dry Time